-Lake Joondalup Park (Reserve No: 33206) is located at (Lot 501) 349 Scenic Drive, Wanneroo.
+Lake Joondalup Park (Reserve No: 33206) is classified as a Neighbourhood Active Reserve under the City's Local Planning Policy 4.3 Public Open Space and is located at (Lot 501) 349 Scenic Drive, Wanneroo.
 The adjoining land parcel to the north, (Lot 139) is also known as Lake Joondalup Park.
 Both parcels of land have a purpose of Public Recreation although the northern section is undeveloped.